 Advocacy Tools SNA members are the strongest advocates for child nutrition programs, as you are the experts in providing healthful and tasty meals to students throughout the year.
 However, it can often be hard to figure out where to start.
 Below is a collection of information that not only covers tips on how to lobby the U.S. Congress, but also templates and handouts that can be used both at the federal and state level.
 Take time to peruse and make these handouts your own!
-For any further questions or issues, please contact the Child Nutrition Policy Division at SNA.
-For information on advocacy at the State and Grassroots level, please visit our State Policy page.
-SNA 2015 Position Paper Follow the Position Paper link to review SNA’s Position Paper and supporting points.
-At the bottom of the page, you will find a link to a printable version.
-Position Paper Talking PointsInfographic How to Lobby Nervous about lobbying your Member of Congress?
+For any further questions or issues, please contact the Government Affairs & Media Relations Center at SNA.
+For information on advocacy at the state and grassroots level, please visit our State Policy page.
+SNA Block Grant Resources Congress is considering a school meal block grant proposal.
+Learn about the dangers of block grants and how you can help SNA #STOPtheBLOCK.SNA 2017 Position Paper Follow the Position Paper link to review SNA’s Position Paper and supporting fact sheets.
+Position Paper Talking Points Position Paper Webinar Infographic Position Paper Sample Tweets LAC 2017 Resources How to Lobby Nervous about lobbying your Member of Congress?
 These quick tips will show you easy it can be!
 How a Bill Becomes a Law Curious about how a bill becomes a law?
 This thorough information guide should answer all of your questions.
 Site Visits A one page version of our more in-depth Cafeteria Visit toolkit, this will start you on the way to having a Member of Congress come visit your cafeteria.
 Creating a Policy Message Need some help on developing a policy message?
 This should help get you started.
 School Nutrition Facts Updated each year, this handout covers the facts and figures of the Child Nutrition Program, including National School Lunch, School Breakfast, Afterschool and more.
 Budget and Appropriations Process We know the U.S. Budget and Appropriations Process can be complicated!
 This guide should help clarify the process and the impact on Child Nutrition Programs.
 Legislation vs. Regulation What’s the difference between a piece of legislation and a regulation and how it impacts your daily work life?
 The following information should help answer your questions!